isaacsimmons/password-manager-dotfile-manager/README.md

 Secure -- you already trust your password manager to store secure values and to synchronize them between computers.
 Private -- honestly, even with encryption or templating, I don't really want my dotfiles in a public git repo, and putting them in a private repo adds another layer of authentication to the setup process.
 Multi-machine -- again, your password manager provides this for you already.
+If you're just storing your .vimrc or whatever that's fine -- share away, but my development environments often contain secrets that I don't want to just throw into a git repository.

 # Dependencies